You Have the Same Life That Jesus Had on the Earth Pt. 2

 Change is required to be more like Jesus.
 He set an example before us, that we can faithfully follow (!
 Peter 2:21).
 Not in our own strength, ability, or righteousness.
 But by God’s.
 We can’t achieve God’s best apart from His means.
 That way He gets the glory, not us.

-When we give actions to what we believe, we’re taking steps of faith-of obedience.
+When we give action to what we believe, we’re taking steps of faith (and some are small) of obedience.
 The Bible says that we are to walk by faith, not by sight (2Corinthians 5:7).
 To walk by faith is to walk by what the Bible says, particularly through the New Testament Epistles-letters written to believers just like you and me.
 Starting with the book of Romans, going through Jude and Revelation.

 As has been said, every journey starts with the first step.
 Walking with God is a life-long journey.
 Start with where you’re at.
 Do what you know to do.
 Taking that first step enables God to show you the next step.
 Each step produces change in you as well as, sometimes, those around you.